OpenChrom

 OpenChrom is an open source software for the analysis and visualization of mass spectrometric and chromatographic data.
 Its focus is to handle native data files from several mass spectrometry systems (e.g. GC/MS, LC/MS, Py-GC/MS, HPLC-MS), vendors like Agilent Technologies, Varian, Shimadzu, Thermo Fisher, PerkinElmer and others.
 But also data formats from other detector types are supported recently.

 OpenChrom supports only the analysis and representation of chromatographic and mass spectrometric data.
 It has no capabilities for data acquisition or control of vendor hardware.
 OpenChrom is built on the Eclipse Rich Client Platform (RCP), hence it is available for various operating systems, e.g. Microsoft Windows, macOS and Linux.
 It is distributed under the Eclipse Public License 1.0 (EPL).
 Third-party libraries are separated into single bundles and are released under various OSI compatible licenses.

 History

-OpenChrom was developed by Philip Wenig (SCJP, LPIC-1) as part of his PhD thesis at the University of Hamburg, Germany.
+OpenChrom was developed by Philip Wenig as part of his PhD thesis at the University of Hamburg, Germany.
 The focus of the thesis was to apply pattern recognition techniques on datasets recorded by analytical pyrolysis coupled with chromatography and mass spectrometry (Py-GC/MS).

 OpenChrom won the Thomas Krenn Open Source Award 2010 as well as the Eclipse Community Award 2011.
 The developers are also founding members of the Eclipse Science Working Group.
 After successful commercialization of contract development and services around the OpenChrom project, vendor Lablicate reinforced the commitment to Free/Libre/Open-Source Software with the release of ChemClipse in October 2016, which serves as the base for all OpenChrom products.